blues/app-accelerators/81-commercial-tenant-sub-metering-bridge/README.md

 The panel installation is line-powered, but keeping the host asleep between samples reduces enclosure heat, reduces supply wear, and produces firmware that ports directly to battery variants without a rewrite.
 After each sample cycle, `NotePayloadSaveAndSleep` serializes the RAM `PersistState` struct into Notecard flash and issues a [`card.attn`](https://dev.blues.io/api-reference/notecard-api/card-requests/#card-attn) request that cuts host power for `sample_interval_sec` seconds.
 The Notecarrier CX's ATTN→EN routing handles the physical power switch; no external relay or MOSFET is needed.
 The Cygnet re-enters `setup()` from cold on each wake; `NotePayloadRetrieveAfterSleep` rehydrates the struct transparently — but only after `notecardReady()` has confirmed the Notecard is ready to accept I2C requests.

 The Notecard sits in its own [low-power idle state](https://dev.blues.io/notecard/notecard-walkthrough/low-power-firmware-design/) (~18 µA at 5 V for the Cell+WiFi variant) between cellular sessions.
-Summary notes queue locally and flush together in one hourly session — the radio is not touched on intermediate wakes.
+Summary Notes queue locally and flush together in one hourly session — the radio is not touched on intermediate wakes.

 ### 9.6 Retry and error handling